37 Things To Do in NYC This Winter with Your Toddler (Beyond Another Storytime)

 Once the holiday season starts to fade and winter sets in, it's hard not to find yourself in a rut with your little one.
-We've constructed this list of 25 things to do with your toddler around New York City that will keep those blizzard blues away, from warm and toasty indoor activities to get-up-and-moving outdoor frolics.
+We've built this list of 37 things to do with your toddler around New York City that will keep those blizzard blues away, from warm and toasty indoor activities to get-up-and-moving outdoor frolics.
 Eight of the suggestions are FREE activities.

-Check out our Guide To Winter Events and Activities for NYC Kids for more ideas, or peruse our daily Event Calendar.
+Check out our Guide To Winter Events and Activities for NYC Kids for more ideas, or check out our daily Event Calendar.

 1. Enjoy a nosh while your tot explores one of these NYC play cafes.